The Baby Trap

 - Terri on Glee discovers she's suffered a hysterical pregnancy and continues to lie to her husband about it in order to keep him.
 Meanwhile Quinn discovers she's pregnant and lies to her boyfriend Finn by telling him it's his When in actuality it's his best friend Puck's and she and Finn haven't even had sex.
 The two stories then merge when Terri contacts Quinn and tries to secretly take the baby.
 Needless to say, both relationships ended when the truth came out.

-- An episode of The Fresh Prince of Bel-Air features a woman trying to do this to Carlton, who's too embarrassed to admit he never actually slept with her and thus goes along with pretending the kid was his.
+- In The Fresh Prince of Bel-Air Season Three episode "Mama's Baby, Carlton's Maybe" features a woman trying to do this to Carlton, who's too embarrassed to admit he never actually slept with her and thus goes along with pretending the kid was his.

 - A woman tries this in an episode of Monk.
 In a twist, she isn't actually pregnant, although her receptionist is.
 The woman used the receptionist's urine to get a positive pregnancy test for the trap.
 Regardless, it doesn't end well.